 The Transfer Process starts about three months after the area has become Full Service.

 Preparation for the 'transfer' - the orientation stage:

 The claimant should be made aware of what they will need to do both when they attend their work search interviews and by an 'orientation letter' that will be given to them.
 If they only have a PO Card Account they will be encouraged to open a bank account.

-We have been told that immediately after their payday, the claimant will be asked to attend an interview at the Job Centre.
+We have been told that shortly after their payday, the claimant will be asked to attend an interview at the Job Centre.
 At this interview they will be told that they need to make a claim for Universal Credit under the 'Full' Service - and how they should do this, ie online.
 This is the Call to Action Interview.

 Action - the 'transfer' stage:

 The claimant will be given a ‘Call to Action’ letter

 when they attend their 'Call to Action' appointment - or sent it if they do not attend.
 They then have 14 days to: